inspec/inspec-aws/docs/resources/aws_ecr_image.md

       its('cve_ids') { should_not include('CVE-2014-0160') }
     end

-##### Test that an image does not contain a vulnerability more severe than CVSS2 score 8
+##### Test that an image does not contain a vulnerability more severe than CVSS v2 score 8

     describe aws_ecr_image(repository_name: 'my-repo', image_tag: 'latest') do
       its('highest_vulnerability_severity') { should be <= 8 }